Presenting the members of the Greenville University board of trustees

 The Board of Trustees serves as the governing body for the university and determines the mission and fulfillment of that mission; selects, nurtures, and evaluates the President; ensures financial solvency and integrity of the university; and helps represent the university externally.

-The Board is made up of trustees who are widely known in their community as people of God in word and deed and who serve the board in various aspects including enrollment, advancement, business affairs, and integrated curriculum.
+The Board consists of trustees who are widely known in their community as people of God in word and deed and who serve the board in various aspects including enrollment, advancement, business affairs, and integrated curriculum.

 Officers